grisu/gricli/src/main/resources/help/topics/Jobs.md

 Jobs may also have a description.
 This helps identify the job after it has been submitted.
 For more information, use the command 'help description'.

-An output file may also be specified to redirect messages from Gricli to a file.
+An output file may also be specified to redirect messages from the submission shell to a file.
 For more information see the help entry on 'outputfile'.

 The 'debug' property accepts a boolean (true or false) and will display errors in full.
 This is useful if you are having